28 mins read

 Incentive Construction Contracts

-Incentive construction contracts tend to have a form of incentive payouts based on predetermined parameters such as early completion or cost savings.
-These construction contract types put owner and contractor interests at an affinity level and hence promote efficiency and performance.
+Incentive construction contracts include incentive payouts based on predetermined parameters such as early completion, cost savings, or high-quality standards.
+These construction contract types put owner and contractor interests at an affinity level to promote efficiency and performance.
+This category includes fixed-price incentive contracts, where the final price is adjusted based on incentives, and cost-reimbursement incentive contracts, where the contractor’s profit margin is adjusted when they reach predefined goals and targets.

 Pros: